-High Functioning Alcoholics
+High Functioning Alcoholics and Denial

 If a person has three or more drinks per day, the person may be consuming above the recommended amount.
 Moderate drinking is one per day for women and up to two for men.
 Binge drinking is having more than four beverages in one episode and five or more for men.

-- Friends and family are asked to cover for the person such as calling into work sick, paying bills or lending money
+- Friends and family are asked to cover for the person such as calling into work sick, paying bills, or lending money

 - The person self isolates while acting sociably and may seem outgoing to others